 Money isn’t the goal, freedom to make choices is.

-But, these usually don’t pay the bills, so they end up being accountants or something else and they hate it!
+But these usually don’t pay the bills, so they end up being accountants and hate it!

 Money can give you the power to make choices that will make you happy without worrying about where your next paycheck will come from.